sihabarnab/Nexvent/README.md

 ## Functional Requirements

 1. **Event Browsing**
-   Display events filtered by "puera" with server-side rendering or static generation.
+   Display events filtered with server-side rendering or static generation.

 2. **User Authentication**
    Allow users to register and log in securely.